 Moravian College is a welcoming community that embraces and values the diversity of all members of the campus community.
 We acknowledge the uniqueness of all individuals, and we seek to cultivate an environment that respects, affirms, and defends the dignity of each member of the community.
 Moravian College complies with all federal and state laws regarding nondiscrimination in recruitment, admission, and employment of students, faculty, and staff.
-Inquiries concerning this policy may be directed to: Dennis A. Domchek, vice president for finance and administration, Moravian College, 1200 Main Street, Bethlehem, Pennsylvania 18018, 610 861-1360.
+Inquiries concerning this policy may be directed to: Mark Reed, vice president for finance and administration, Moravian College, 1200 Main Street, Bethlehem, Pennsylvania 18018, 610 861-1360.

 Procedures for Resolving Allegations of Discrimination